Estimating truncation effects of quantum bosonic systems using sampling algorithms: Conclusion and discussion

 \section{Conclusion and discussion}

-In this paper, we introduced an MCMC-based technique to determine the digitization effects in bosonic systems in the coordinate-basis truncation scheme.
+In this paper, we introduced an MCMC-based technique to determine the digitization effects in a class of bosonic systems, which have the Hamiltonian of the form \eqref{eq:general-bosonic-Hamiltonian}, in the coordinate-basis truncation scheme.
 This technique enables us to study the expectation values of various operators at finite temperature including their digitization effects.
 By dialing the temperature, various energy scales can be studied.
 As a prototypical QFT application, we studied the $(2+1)$-dimensional scalar QFT regularized on a lattice.
 To check its convergence to the right answer, we studied the weak-coupling limit.
 The inclusion of the interactions is straightforward, as we have demonstrated in the case of a single-boson system.
 Our method can be used to estimate the resources needed for realistic quantum simulations, and also, to check the validity of the results of the quantum simulations.
+As a specific example relevant for the NISQ era, we can consider a variational algorithms to determine low-energy quantum states of a multi-dimensional lattice system.
+By using the MCMC method, one determines the ground-state energy of the digitized theory, including the scaling of the digitization effects.
+Whether this value can be reproduced is a good test of variational algorithms on NISQ devices when no other classical methods can be used due to the exponentially increasing requirements with the lattice size.
+Once we could find a quantum algorithm and quantum device that can pass this benchmark test, then we can use it to study more complicated observables which cannot be accessed by the MCMC method, such as excited-state energies or time-dependent correlation functions.

 In this paper, we took the `infrared'-cutoff parameter $R$ very large and focused on the effects due to finite $a_{\rm dig}$.
 In near-term quantum simulations the finite-$R$ effects can also be relevant.
 It is straightforward to study small values of $R$ and estimate the finite-$R$ effects, by using the same simulation technique we have proposed.